Soojin-Lee0819/connectionsLab/Project2/README.md

 With the Helper function, all the games can be managed by one specific file. <Br><br>

-Since we didn't start with the helper function, we had to backtrack the individual files to edit and add the helper funciton.
+Since we didn't start with the helper function, we had to back-track the individual files to edit and add the helper funciton.
 The issue was that Alia and I have structured the code and the room management slightly differently.
 Therefore, making a general Helper function could not be applied for all the games.
-Each element had to be compared and modified to build a helper function, which required us to restructure and recode the entire game we have already built.
-So instead, we decided to add a helper function for the two new games we are adding.
+Each element had to be compared and modified to build a helper function, which required us to restructure and recode the entire game.
+Lesson was learnt, so instead of adding helper function for the existing games, we decided to add a helper function for the two new games we are adding.

-**Lesson Learnt**
+**Lesson**

 When building a complex project like this with mini components, always plan ahead and add helper function.
 This will save a lot of time in the future to manage and iterate the project.